 We are always being asked about barrels by customers who are most curious about them.
 So just how and why did we come to have the barrel?

-Around 200AD the Romans were looking for a better way of transporting and storing their goods, clay pots were prone to breaking very easily.
-Not good for the Romans that relied on transporting goods all over Europe to support their Army.
+Around 200AD the Roman Army were looking for a better way of transporting and storing their goods, clay pots were prone to breaking very easily.
+Not good for the Roman Army that relied on transporting goods all over Europe to support their troops.

-The new “barrels” (that were an expansion of the wooden bucket as below) were very robust, air tight and easily produced from wood.
-Accordingly, the barrel became very popular and spread across Europe and by 300AD were a common sight.
+Initially the very first traceable versions were little more than a wooden bucket as below with a wax sealed lid.
+The new “barrels” (that were an expansion of the wooden bucket as below) were very robust, air tight and easily and cheaply produced from wood.
+Accordingly, the new "barrel" became very popular and spread across Europe and by 300AD were a common sight across Europe.